 When You First Go Home

 You may use acetaminophen (Tylenol) for a headache.
 Do not use aspirin, ibuprofen (Motrin or Advil), naproxen, or other non-steroidal anti-inflammatory drugs.
-Consult your doctor before taking blood thinners if you have a history of heart problems such as abnormal heart rhythm.
+Consult your provider before taking blood thinners (for example, if you have a history of heart problems such as abnormal heart rhythm).

 You do not need to stay in bed.
 Light activity around the home is okay.
 But avoid exercise, lifting weights, or other heavy activity.